croxton/craftcms-hda-starter-kit/README.md

 This kit gives you the flexibility to find a pragmatic balance between Locality of Behaviour (LoB) and Separation of Concerns (SoC) that suits your project and preferences.

 ## Styling
-You may need to create bespoke styles for UI states that can’t easily be expressed with Tailwind CSS classes.
-This kit allows you to organise these in a [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/)-inspired folder hierarchy, and use [SASS](https://sass-lang.com/) as much or as little as you wish.
+You may need to create bespoke styles for UI states that can’t easily be expressed with Tailwind CSS utility classes.
+This kit recommends you to organise these in a [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/)-inspired folder hierarchy.

-* **Settings** – global variables, config switches etc.
+* **Settings** – global CSS variables, config switches etc.
-* **Functions** – globally used functions.
-* **Mixins** – globally used mixins.
 * **Base** – styling for bare HTML elements (like BODY, H1, A, etc.).
 * **Objects** – class-based selectors which define undecorated, design patterns, intended to be reusable between projects (e.g. `.o-ratio`).
 * **Layouts** – layout grids and containers (e.g. `.l-container`).
-* **Vendor** - third party component stylesheets
+* **Vendor** - third party component stylesheets.
 * **Components** – specific UI components  (e.g. `.c-button`).
 * **Utils** – utilities and helper classes with ability to override anything which goes before (e.g. `.h1`).